Arch-turion/helic-axis-model/README.md

 -   **SOHO/LASCO CME catalog** (acquired via `sunpy`): For timing and kinematics of coronal mass ejections.
 -   **Custom Phase Calculations:** Derived from helioseismic inversions to compute the conscious phase term `φ_conscious`.

+## Intent Statement

+This corpus was conceived to demonstrate that operationally relevant predictive systems can be built outside institutional scaffolds from first principles, iterative refinement, and disciplined syntax without subsidy, centralized infrastructure, or pre‑existing pipelines.
+The goal is not defiance for its own sake; it is to show capability emergence beyond the conventional scope: physics‑guided phase and g‑mode features that are lightweight, interpretable, and integrable with foundation‑model ecosystems, while standing alone when required.

+When a method achieves reproducible lift from non‑coincidental stacking of choices code, graphs, parameterization, and empirical checks it becomes a signal artifact.
+This artifact is designed to be legible to observers who measure value by precision, latency, and calibration rather than institutional provenance.
+It demonstrates that the path to capability can be self‑provisioned, and that meaningful advances can originate outside established scaffolds yet complement them.

+**Implication for reviewers**

+Treat this as a plug‑in capability a physics‑anchored adjunct for early‑warning features, calibration layers, and trigger logic—capable of augmenting learned representations (e.g., foundation models) and accelerating decision cycles.
+The intent is practical synthesis: to meet operational thresholds with minimal friction, while keeping the door open for deeper integration when evidence justifies it.

 ## Empirical Signals of Deterministic Structures

 This repository includes two key visualizations that demonstrate non-random, structured dynamics within solar behavior—challenging conventional assumptions of stochasticity in deep solar processes:

 1. Solar g-mode Power Spectrum